 Nominations were open to officers of any grade, in any field, at any point in CIA’s history, who distinguished themselves as leaders, made a real difference in pursuit of our mission, and who served as a standard of excellence for others to follow.

 A special steering committee selected 50 individuals from over 300 nominations.
 These trailblazers received medallions from then-Director of Central Intelligence George J. Tenet.

 Over the years, several additional CIA officers have been identified as CIA Trailblazers: Currently, 83 officers or teams have received the coveted award.
-We’ve released the names of 74 Trailblazers; the names of the remaining 9 officers or teams must remain secret.
+We’ve publicly released the names of 73 Trailblazers.

 We invite you to read about our Trailblazers’ achievements below.

 The following individuals are a sampling of the many talented CIA officers who have received this prestigious award.

 Mr. Ames, an outstanding Arabist, inspired subordinates and sensitized new officers to the need to learn and appreciate the foreign cultures in which they work.
 He served with distinction as National Intelligence Officer for the Near East and South Asia and as Director of the Office of Near Eastern and South Asian Analysis.
 Tragically, Robert Ames was killed in the bombing of the U.S. Embassy in Beirut in 1983.

 Joseph A. Baclawski

 Dr. Baclawski was a pioneer in providing U.S. political and military leaders with accurate, reliable mapping information on the Soviet Union.
 He was the principal adviser to the Chairman of the Committee on Imagery Requirements and Exploitation for all mapping issues relating to satellite photographic sources.